 Despite what the name suggests, degenerative disc disease is not a disease, but a condition in which natural, age-related wear-and-tear on a disc causes pain, instability, and other symptoms.
 This condition usually does not result in long-term disability, and most cases can be managed using non-surgical treatment methods.

 While it is true that disc degeneration is likely to progress over time, the pain from degenerative disc disease usually does not get worse and in fact usually feels better given enough time.
-The degenerative cascade degenerative cascade theory explains how this process works.
+The degenerative cascade theory explains how this process works.

 Disc degeneration is a natural part of aging, and over time everybody will exhibit some changes in their discs.
 However, a degenerating disc does not always cause symptoms to develop.
 In fact, degenerative disc disease is quite variable in its nature and severity.

 This article provides in-depth information about aspects of degenerative disc disease based on commonly accepted principles, such as how a degenerated disc causes pain and common symptoms and treatments.